kyma-project/kyma-companion/tests/integration/README.md

 ## Setup

-The Integration tests uses the same data as the blackbox tests.
-The data is stored in the [tests/blackbox/data](../../tests/blackbox/data) directory.
+The integration tests use the same data as the blackbox tests.
+The data is stored in the [`tests/blackbox/data`](../../tests/blackbox/data) directory.

 ## Usage